 What is a POST fellowship?

 A POST fellowship is a placement facilitated by POST, the Parliamentary Office of Science and Technology.
-Fellows usually work with POST but can work with other teams within the UK Parliament, such as the Libraries and the select committees.
+Fellows usually work in POST but might also work with other teams within the UK Parliament, such as the research teams in the libraries and the select committees.

-PhD fellowships typically last for three months and are open to students registered for a PhD in a UK institution.
-Some schemes, such as the Wellcome Trust scheme, are open to researchers at any career grade.
+PhD fellowships typically last for three months.
+They are usually open to students registered for a PhD in a UK institution although some schemes are open to students and researchers at any career grade.

-During a POST fellowship, fellows will assist POST or a team in Parliament with core work such as writing a briefing for parliamentarians, assisting with a select committee inquiry, or carrying out research.
+During a POST fellowship, fellows help POST or a team in Parliament with core work such as writing a briefing for parliamentarians, assisting with a select committee inquiry, or conducting research.

 What is it like being a POST Fellow?